 - You will need to be available via email to sign off on the Thesis Release and Approval Form after your advisor says the thesis is complete and he or she is ready to sign.

 - According to NPS academic regulations, you must file an extension to keep your degree eligibility active between the time you detach and the time your thesis is accepted as final by Thesis Processing (assuming all other degree requirements have been completed).
 To file an extension with NPS, you will need to work closely with your department ed tech and thesis advisor.

 - If you are in the military, you must also notify your military service representative and program officer of your plans to detach before your thesis is complete.
 They will discuss with you service-specific requirements and the career implications of your decision, which vary by branch of service.

 If you are in the U.S. Navy, your detaching fitness report will indicate that you have NOT yet finished your thesis and degree.
-On your next evaluation/fitness report at your new command, you will need to include a statement that the thesis was completed and you have graduated from NPS; this should erase the negative comment in your record for promotion purposes.
+On your next evaluation/fitness report at your new command, you will need to include a statement that the thesis was completed and you have graduated from NPS.
 Your new command may want verification of your graduation from NPS, which can be obtained from the Registrar's Office.

 If you have further questions, please contact your military service representative and your department's ed tech and program officer.

 This small, standalone building is west of Watkins Hall, near the Sloat gate entrance, next to the parking lot.
 Building 255.
 Access through the double-glass doors of the Watkins Hall lobby.
 Thesis briefs are held here.

 - Try entering “ERN\” before your user name: ERN\username.
 If you are using Windows 7, you may have to choose a new login, even though you are presented with an "ERN\" username automatically.

 - If you still cannot access your site, contact the SharePoint group at firstname.lastname@example.org